piovere/wordlebot/README.md

 - [ ] Write an ML agent that receives world state and produces a guess vector ([5, 27] output)
 - [ ] Train that agent until it's way better than I am at Wordle
 - [ ] Go back to averaging a 5.3 guess rate on my own

+## Dumb notes
+- There's a tests folder.
+That's mostly so I can keep myself honest/optimize the game step (since that'll likely be slow)